19hours/sg-statutes/Acts/Finance Companies Act.md

 [33/84]

-[33/84]

 ### Finance company unable to meet obligation to inform Authority

 34\.
 Any finance company that considers that it is likely to become unable to meet its obligations or is about to suspend payments shall forthwith inform the Authority of such fact.

 [33/84]

-### Action by Authority if finance company is unable to meet obligations or is conducting business to the detriment of its depositors or creditors
+### Action by Authority if finance company is unable to meet obligations or is conducting business to detriment of its depositors or creditors

 35\.—(1) Where —